BUILTNYU/transit-disruption-mitigation/README.md

 # transit-disruption-mitigation
 ## Description
-An algorithm for transit disruption mitigation - strategy seletion phase (resource rellocation)
+An algorithm for transit disruption mitigation - strategy seletion phase (resource allocation)[^1]

- Note: some of the code is designed specificaly for example 1; changes are needed if you want to apply it to other networks!
+[^1]: some of the code is designed specificaly for example 1; changes are needed if you want to apply it to other networks!

 ## Usage
 (to be filled)